Neuroscience

 Amyotrophic lateral sclerosis (ALS): This also called as Lou Gehrig’s disease, is a motor neuron disease where one loses control over muscle movements due to dysfunctional nerves.
 The exact cause of ALS is not clear through some familial ALS is due to mutations in Superoxide dismutase 1 (SOD1).

-Key biomarkers for ALS
+Key biomarkers of ALS

 Learn about tools for analyzing SOD1 and other tools for ALS research here